khueue/dv8/README.markdown

 ## Structs

 Declaring a struct involves three steps: a "forward declaration", a typedef and the declaration itself.
-The forward declaration lets us to use the symbol before it is actually defined.
-The typedef (which should end in '_t') lets us avoid a few strokes, which might lead to cleaner (or at least shorter) code.
+The forward declaration lets us use the symbol before it is actually defined.
+The typedef (which should end in '_t') lets us avoid a few keystrokes, which might lead to cleaner (or at least shorter) code.
 Here goes:

     struct pcb;
     typedef struct pcb pcb_t;